Should Your Salespeople Be Independent Contractors or Employees?

 A recent District Court case in Iowa illustrates the difficulty of making the "independent contractor vs. employee" decision because there are factors which could take the decision either way.
 A court must consider all the factors and use its best judgment to come up with a decision.
 Remember, the IRS considers workers to be employees unless there is a compelling reason to consider them as independent contractors.

-Factors in Determining Status - 20 Factor Test
+The 20 Factor Test

 The case in question was heard by the U.S. District Court for Iowa and South Dakota, relating to Porter Livestock (August 2008).
 The Court used the IRS "20 Factor Test" in its discussion of the case.
 The 20 Factors are: